Neural-PDE: A RNN based neural network for solving time dependent PDEs: Proposed Method

-For a time dependent PDE, if we map all our mesh grid data into input matrix which contains the information of $\delta x, \delta t$, then the neural network would regress such coefficients as constants and will learn and filter the physical rules from all the $k$ mesh grids as:
+For a time-dependent PDE, if we map all our grid data into an input matrix which contains the information of $\delta x, \delta t$, then the neural network would regress such coefficients as constants and will learn and filter the physical rules from all the $k$ mesh grids data as:

 The LSTM neural network is designed to overcome the vanishing gradient issue through hidden layers, therefore we use such recurrent structure to increase the stability of the numerical approach in deep learning.
-Similarly with the finite difference method (section \ref{sec:fdm}) and finite element method (section \ref{sec:fem}) , the highly nonlinear functional $\mathbb{F}$ simulates the derivatives of $u_{i}$ and thus ensure the feasibility of the Bidirectional LSTM encoder in the deep learning framework.
+The highly nonlinear function $f_{\theta,\eta}$ simulates the dynamics of updating rules for $u_{i}^{n+1}$, which works in a way similar to a finite difference method (section \ref{sec:fdm}) or a finite element method.